 One of the many beautiful gardens in Sussex and sister to the incredible Royal Botanic Gardens at Kew, Wakehurst Place is a wild and wonderful haven nestled in the lovely Sussex countryside.
 You’ll have over 500 acres to explore during your visit, within which you’ll discover lots of natural delights from the ancient rock walk to the tranquil wetlands that many a wild animal calls home.
 In fact, if wildlife watching is your thing, then the impressive Loder Valley Nature Reserve with its 150 acres of natural goodness will be right up your valley.
 From the sleepy dormouse to the colourful kingfisher, there are lots of critters – not to mention over 300 plant species – to discover.

-The calendar at Wakehurst has always got something to tempt you in as well, from forest bathing to badger watching to the enlightening Glow Wild display, which lights up the gardens throughout the festive period, turning the stunning gardens into a winter wonderland like no other.
+The calendar at Wakehurst has always got something to tempt you in as well, from forest bathing to badger watching to the enlightening Glow Wild display at Christmas, which lights up the gardens throughout the festive period, turning the stunning gardens into a winter wonderland like no other.

 After your garden wanderings, it’s not uncommon to be hit with the pangs of hunger so the Stables Kitchen and Pantry and the Seeds Café are always a welcome sight, where you can settle down for a freshly ground coffee and indulgent cake.
 Before you head back to your home from home, don’t forget to pop into the plant centre and visitor centre shop, where you can browse through the fantastic range of plants and gifts that will have your green fingers wiggling in shopper’s delight.